 How does the virtual learning circle work?

-Lumen Circles use a purpose-built platform for professional development and community connections.
-Members of your circle will log into a website.
-On that site you'll see the members of your circle and participate in activities designed to help you explore your circle theme and teaching choices.
+Lumen Circles use a purpose-built platform for faculty professional development.
+To participate in your virtual learning circle, you'll log into the Lumen Circles website.
+There you will engage with the members of your circle and do activities designed to help you explore your circle theme and teaching choices.
 You'll practice new skills, share your experiences, and give feedback to your peers.
 A facilitator helps guide circle members, or fellows, through the process.

 How much time does it take?

 Lumen Circles Fellowships take place over nine weeks.
-When your professional development program is under way, you'll spend on average 1-2 hours per week with fellowship-related activities.
-The first week or two may require more time to digest and apply new information as you refine your course design and prepare to teach.
+You'll spend on average 1-2 hours per week with fellowship-related activities.
 Most of the time you'll work asynchronously, fitting the fellowship activities into your own schedule.
 On a week where circumstances prevent faculty fellows from participating fully, there is an option to “take a break.”

 Who's in my Lumen Circle and how will we interact?